albassort/AVX-512-reST-community-docs/README.rst

   This Intrinsic performs four rounds of SM4 encryption.
 The Intrinsic operates on independent 128-bit lanes.
 The calculated results are stored in dst

-We can assume the "dst' in the above description is actually the "__m128i" that it returns.
+We can assume the 'dst' in the above description is actually the "__m128i" that it returns.

 -Fix- preface
 ~~~~~~~~~~~~~
-Instructions use about 830 separate mnemonics, and not call can be covered.
+Instructions use about 830 separate mnemonics, and not all can be covered.
 Statistically, these are the most common, as well as, the least straightforward.

 Knowing this can make reading and parsing AVX-512 code easier.